 Over the years, A Cappella Camp has been fortunate to be featured on 19 Action News with an interview segment on Romona’s Kid’s; News Channel 5’s Kaleidoscope with Leon Bibb; Fox 8 News’ “Kickin’ It With Kenny”, and several radio stations in the Greater Cleveland region.
 Recently, A Cappella Camp was featured on Janis Siegel and Lauren Kinhan’s Vocal Gumbo (New York), and on Emerge Gallery and Art Center’s African American Music Series (North Carolina).

 Each year, the campers work with accomplished musicians in the industry to further inspire them as they move closer to their career goals.
-Some past camp clinicians and speakers include: Dr. Cedric Dent of Take 6, Kim Nazarian of the New York Voices, Christie Dashiell of Afro-Blue from NBC’s 3rd Season of “The Sing-Off”, and Season 7 Winner Geoffrey Golden of BET’s Sunday Best.
-In 2016, campers had the pleasure of a LIve Video Q & A with the three-time, Grammy Award-winning a cappella group Pentatonix.
+Past camp clinicians and speakers include: Shawn Stockman of Boyz II Men, Dr. Cedric Dent and Alvin Chea of Take 6, Kim Nazarian of the New York Voices, Jamond McCoy of m-Pact, Christie Dashiell of Afro-Blue from NBC’s 3rd Season of “The Sing-Off”, and Season 7 Winner Geoffrey Golden of BET’s Sunday Best.
+In 2016, campers also had the pleasure of a LIVE Video Q & A with multi Grammy Award-winning a cappella group Pentatonix!